Aliases for SIRT3 Gene

 - Mitochondrial Nicotinamide Adenine Dinucleotide-Dependent Deacetylase 3

 External Ids for SIRT3 Gene

 This gene encodes a member of the sirtuin family of proteins, homologs to the yeast Sir2 protein.
 Members of the sirtuin family are characterized by a sirtuin core domain and grouped into four classes.
 The functions of human sirtuins have not yet been determined; however, yeast sirtuin proteins are known to regulate epigenetic gene silencing and suppress recombination of rDNA.
 Studies suggest that the human sirtuins may function as intracellular regulatory proteins with mono-ADP-ribosyltransferase activity.
 The protein encoded by this gene is included in class I of the sirtuin family.
 Two alternatively spliced transcript variants that encode different proteins have been described for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SIRT3 Gene

 SIRT3 (Sirtuin 3) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and Central carbon metabolism in cancer.
+Among its related pathways are p53 Signaling and Signaling events mediated by HDAC Class III.
 GO annotations related to this gene include enzyme binding and NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is SIRT2.